rvianello/chemicalite/docs/pysqlite.rst

     $ tar zxvf pysqlite-2.6.3.tar.gz
     $ cd pysqlite-2.6.3

-Edit the `setup.cfg` file and comment-out the line that disables extensions loading (the last one in this case; also fix the include and library paths, in case your SQLite installation is not available in standard locations):
+Edit the `setup.cfg` file and make sure that the line that disables extensions loading is commented-out (also fix the include and library paths, in case your SQLite installation is not available in standard locations):

 ::